-Depending on the year of manufacture, the Jimny comes equipped with 3 and 4 cylinder engines which fall in the 540cc and 658cc, 1.2L, 1.3L and 1.5L variants, the latter being the most powerful and popular.
-The Suzuki Jimny 1.5 (1493cc) liter engine has a maximum power output of 75kW at 6000RPM with a fuel consumption of 6.8 L/100km.
-The 1.3 (1328cc) liter engine has a maximum power output of 63kW at 6000RPM with a fuel consumption of 7.3 L/100km.
+Depending on the year of manufacture, the Jimny comes equipped with 3 and 4 cylinder engines which fall in the 0.6L and 0.7L, 1.2L, 1.3L, and 1.5L variants, the latter being the most powerful and popular.
+The Suzuki Jimny 1.5 (1493cc) liter engine has a maximum power output of 75kW at 6000RPM with fuel consumption of 6.8 L/100km.
+The 1.3 (1328cc) liter engine has a maximum power output of 63kW at 6000RPM with fuel consumption of 7.3 L/100km.
+The Suzuki Jimny 0.7L engine has a maximum power output of 47kW at 6000RPM with fuel consumption of about 7.14 L/100km.

 The Suzuki Jimny has been produced with various body types over the years, which gives buyers several options to choose from depending on their tastes.
 The body types include: